 The trick: Blend 1 cup milk, 1/2 cup plain yogurt, 3/4 cup pumpkin puree, 3 tbsp almond butter, 1 banana, and 2 tbsp raisins.
 Sprinkle with pumpkin spice.
 Blend until smooth.
 Add 1 to 2 cups ice and blend again.

-Bring this nutritionist-approved snack to your next fall potluck.
-“For fall parties, I love serving [flavored] hummus as an appetizer to create seasonal flair,” says Jackie Newgent, RDN, chef, nutritionist, and author of The All-Natural Diabetes Cookbook.
+Bring this nutritionist-approved pumpkin puree recipe to your next fall potluck.
+“For fall parties, I love serving [flavored] hummus as an appetizer to create seasonal flair,” says Jackie Newgent, RDN, chef, nutritionist, and author of The All-Natural Diabetes Cookbook, in Brooklyn, New York

 The trick: Add canned pumpkin puree to your favorite hummus to taste, sprinkle with garlic, and garnish with pumpkin seeds.